UCF/Athena-Framework/docs/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Bootstrap using the Bootstrap CDN and a template starter page.
+description: Get started with Athena using the Athena CDN and a template starter page.
 group: getting-started
 redirect_from: "/getting-started/"
 ---

 The Athena Framework is a front-end framework built and used by the <a href="//brand.ucf.edu">UCF Marketing Team</a> to create responsive websites and web applications for <a href="//ucf.edu">UCF</a>.
-Based on <a href="//v4-alpha.getbootstrap.com">Bootstrap 4,</a> the framework includes most of the functionality developers and content editors have come to expect of Bootstrap.
-In addition, base Bootstrap styles have been updated to conform to the UCF Brand by default, with additional variants for flexibility.
+Based on <a href="//v4-alpha.getboostrap.com">Bootstrap 4,</a> the framework includes most of the functionality developers and content editors have come to expect of Bootstrap.
+In addition, base Bootstrap styles have been updated to conform to the UCF brand by default, with additional variants for flexibility.

 ___